fatmagician/crack-the-hash/README.md

 And after a couple minutes, there's our answer:
 ![image](https://github.com/fatmagician/crack-the-hash/assets/51951855/25c0e72e-4c58-4931-bec8-4b684c35910f)

+If you want more practice with hashcat, another way to solve Task 4 would be to do a hashcat [mask attack](https://hashcat.net/wiki/doku.php?id=mask_attack).

 ## Task 5: 279412f945939ba78ce0758d3fd83daa
 That last one took a while.
 Let's paste this one into Crackstation and see if it works.